 Traditionally, spline spaces have been used for $\X_\m$, and finite element operators have been used for $F_\n$ (see \cite{Neu89,NeuSch90,PoeResSch10}).
 In this setting, discretizations $\m$ and $\n$ can be determined such that $\x_{\m\n}^{\alpha\delta\eta}$ is an optimal approximation in $\X_\m$ of the minimum-norm solution $\xdag$ of \autoref{eq:op}.
 The conceptual difference of neural operators is that they are learned from training data (see \autoref{eq:S} below).

-To simplify the analysis, we constrain ourselves to operator approximations rather than to finite-dimensional approximations of $\X$.
-That is, we consider the operator approximation $F_\n$ defined on $\X$ rather than on $\X_\m$.
-This assumption allows us to reduce the technicality of this paper.

-Neural operators, as used in this paper, are defined as DeepONet in \cite{LuJinPanZhaKar21}.
+Neural operators, as used in this paper, are defined as DeepONet's in \cite{LuJinPanZhaKar21}.
 The idea of neural operator traces back to \cite{CheChe93,TiaHon95}, where the concepts of learning functionals and operators were first developed.
-Building on the DeepONet framework and inspired by the physics-informed neural networks \cite{RaiPerKar19}, other types of neural operators have been developed in \cite{WanWanPer21}.
-In parallel with DeepONet-based implementations, the Fourier-neural operator has been introduced in \cite{LiKovAziLiuBha20_report}.
+Building on the DeepONet framework and inspired by the physics informed neural networks \cite{RaiPerKar19}, other type of neural operators have been developed in \cite{WanWanPer21}.
+In parallel with DeepONet-based implementations, the Fourier neural operator has been introduced in \cite{LiKovAziLiuBha20_report}.